 Spiaggia delle Dune – Porto Pino

 This was unexpected.
-Approaching Porto Pino the highway crosses a vast lagoon dotted with adorable pink flamingos.
+Approaching Porto Pino the highway crosses a vast lagoon dotted with Sardinia’s famous pink flamingos.
 If that wasn’t enough to put a smile on my face I then spotted the enormous white sand dunes in the distance.

 Pulling into Porto Pino it took me a while to realise the dunes are not at the town beach.
 You have to drive along the lagoon road to a remote car park and then walk the rest of the way to the beach.
 It’s a bit of a trek but you should have a few flamingos to keep you company and the knowledge that the incredible dunes await.

-Activities: Admiring the awesome dunes, relaxing in paradise, trying not to die from happiness
+Activities: Admiring the awesome dunes, relaxing in paradise, pink flamingo watching.

 La Pelosa – Stintino

-On Sardinia’s north west tip, just past the town of Stintino is La Pelosa, the only beach I recommend away from the fantastic south/east coast.
+On Sardinia’s northwest tip, just past the town of Stintino is La Pelosa, the only beach I recommend away from the fantastic south and east coasts.

 The curved main beach is sandy but small so it gets crowded quickly, even in September.
 But the long expanse of clear, seaweed free water is superb for swimming while the uninhabited Isola Piana gives protection from the rough seas as well as providing a beautiful backdrop.